 In many regards, refugees were similar to the local population.
 They spoke German, had similar education levels, and shared other demographic characteristics.
-Based on data from a supplementary German microcensus in 1971 that was conducted to study the refugees' origin and integration, Grosser (2006) shows that refugees in the US occupation zone in South-West Germany had similar education levels, pre-WWII employment, and occupational status compared to the local population.
-Appendix Table D1 shows that refugees in the former US zone had 8.4 years of education on average compared to 8.5 in the local population.
-In both groups, roughly 66% of the working age population were employed in 1939.
-The main differences between the two groups are higher shares among the refugees of people with only an elementary education and of farmers plus helping family members.
-This reflects the greater economic weight of agriculture in the refugees' origin regions and is consistent with the literature comparing refugees and locals more broadly.
-Table D1 also compares characteristics of refugees in the former French zone to locals.
-These refugees arrived somewhat later and in lower numbers compared to those on the former US zone.
-There is, however, no indication that they are negatively selected in terms of their education or occupational status.
+Based on a supplementary German microcensus in 1971 that was conducted to study the socioeconomic situation of refugees, Grosser (2006) shows that refugees in the US occupation zone in South-West Germany had similar education levels, pre-WWII employment, and occupational status compared to the local population.
+We provide calculations based on Grosser's data in Section 6.2 and perform additional analyses to show that refugees were not selected in terms of their human capital in the border region.9